π§ββοΈ Unveiling the Magic of useRef: Your React Sorcerer’s Stone π§ββοΈ

 - We create a ref object using

-because the input element doesn’t exist yet. - We attach the
+useRef(null).
+The initial value isnullbecause the input element doesn’t exist yet. - We attach the

-attribute of the input element to theinputRef
+refattribute of the input element to theinputRefobject. - In the

-method.
+useEffecthook, we access the input element usinginputRef.currentand call thefocus()method.
 The empty dependency array ensures this effect runs only once, when the component mounts.

 4.2 Storing Previous State Values (The Time-Traveling Debugger) π°οΈ

-Sometimes, you need to remember the previous value of a state variable. useRef
+Sometimes, you need to remember the previous value of a state variable. useRef is perfect for this!

 import React, { useState, useEffect, useRef } from 'react';